asxzy/visa_rescheduler/README.md

 # visa_rescheduler
-US VISA (ais.usvisa-info.com) appointment re-scheduler - Colombian adaptation
+US VISA (ais.usvisa-info.com) appointment re-scheduler

 ## Prerequisites
 - Having a US VISA appointment scheduled already
 - Google Chrome installed (to be controlled by the script)
 - Python v3 installed (for running the script)
-- API token from Pushover and/or a Sendgrid (for notifications)
+- Optional notification: API token from Pushover and/or a Sendgrid (for notifications)

 ## Initial Setup